DaleMcGrew/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 ```

 ### If you need to install pgAdmin4 a Mac based browser app for the postgres database
-Skip this step if pgAdmin 4 is already installed!
+Skip this step if pgAdmin 4 is already installed and configured!

 ```
 (venv3.13.2) stevepodell@Steves-MBP-M1-Dec2021 WeVoteServer % brew install --cask pgadmin4